-Each table shows the purpose of the wireless use case, the corresponding information, and the communication requirements of transmitted data size, communication rate, and delivery time tolerance.
+Communication requirements for the thirteen classifications of three selected wireless applications are organized in Table 2 to 14.
+Each table contains further detailed purpose of the wireless application, corresponding information, and the communication requirements of transmitted data size, communication rate, and delivery time tolerance.